akai-org/PubQuizApp/README.md

 ### Dumping pip installations into the file
 If you installed new pip dependency you need to allow others to know about it.
-To do so it is best to save all requirements in one file which in this case in named `requirements.txt`.
+To do so it is best to save all requirements in one file, which in this case in named `requirements.txt`.
 You can do this by typing following command:

 `pip freeze > requirements.txt`